zahransa/Display-sensitivity-maps-for-EEG-OPM-MEG-sensors/README.md

 Create a scout to which you want to set this activity (you can use the menu “Scout > New: Coordinates” to create a new ROI based on MNI coordinates) http://neuroimage.usc.edu/brainstorm/Tutorials/Scouts#Scout_toolbar_and_menus Associate the signal with the cortex patch and use this to simulate EEG or MEG recordings, with process “Simulate > Simulate recordings from scouts” (select the simulated signal in Process1, and select the scout in the process options)

+- Compute coveriance from recording, compute source, export the source to matlab, replace the GridImageAmp by the sensitivity map resulats (15002 x 1) computed.

+- For meg 102 sensors